mbuscemi/elm-test-runner/README.md

 1. Go to Packages → Elm Test Runner → Toggle Auto-Run on Save, or use Ctrl-R to toggle 'Auto-Run on Save' on and off.
 When it is active, an indicator will light up in the lower right hand corner of the pane.
 2. When 'Auto-Run on Save' is enabled, executing a "save" action on any project file will initiate a test run in Elm Test Runner.

+### Auto-Navigate to Test

+1. Click on a passing or failing test, and the file containing the selected test will open in your editor.*
+2. Auto-Navigate to Test is enabled by default.
+You can disable it, by going to Packages → Elm Test Runner → Toggle Auto-Navigate to Test, or by using Ctrl-Alt-N. An indicator light in the lower right hand corner of the pane indicates whether this functionality is enabled or disabled.

+/* *Important Caveat:* The elm-test utility outputs file path components inline with test name components.
+As a result, it is only possible for Elm Test Runner to build the correct path to your tests if the top level `describe` function labels begin with lower case letters.
+It will also cause difficulty if you open a test file from one project into another.
+Currently, it is recommended that you disable auto-navigate functionality if you need to work in such conditions.